-- 2. See Figure 3-2.
+- See Figure 3-2.
 Check both sets of mast cables for excessive wear or damage.
-Verify cables are properly centered in each pulley (A).
+Verify the cables are properly centered in each pulley (A).
 Check the electrical cord for damage. - Press and hold the winch control toggle switch (B) upward to telescope the mast to the desired height.
-Extend the mast slowly, verifying that the coiled electrical cord is extending at the top sections of the mast.
-Do not extend past the colored mark (C).
+Extend the mast slowly, verifying the coiled electrical cord is extending at the top sections of the mast.

-IMPORTANT NOTE: Contact a GMASD immediately if the mast hangs up or the winch cable develops slack.
+IMPORTANT NOTE: GMASD immediately if the mast hangs up or the winch cable develops slack.

-The mast can be rotated by loosening the mast rotation knob (D).
+4. The mast can be rotated by loosening the mast rotation knob at the bottom of the mast (D).
 Turn the mast until the lights face in the desired direction and then tighten the knob.